 Do they seem easy to talk to; does he or she make you feel comfortable?
 Many breeders like to know how their puppies are getting on, and often stay in touch with their buyers.
 Do you feel that you could form a long-lasting relationship with the breeder?

-At some point you'll need their name, address and telephone number.
+At some point you'll need their full contact details.
+It

-We hope the above has given you enough information to enable you to feel confident enough to make contact with a selection of Cocker Spaniel breeders.
+I hope this page has given you enough information to help you feel more about contacting your selection of Cocker Spaniel breeders.

 Like This Page?